Kavinnandha/Extended-Youtube-Playback-Speed-Control/README.md

 ## Usage

-### Keyboard Shortcuts
+### Keyboard Speed Control
 - Navigate to any YouTube video
 - Use `.` to increase playback speed
 - Use `,` to decrease playback speed
+- **Automatic Saving**: Whatever speed you set with keyboard shortcuts becomes your default for new videos
-- The current speed will be displayed in a custom overlay
+- The current speed and source will be displayed in a custom overlay

+### Navigation Behavior
+- **Automatic**: The extension automatically remembers your keyboard-set speed
+- **Seamless**: Navigate to any video and it starts at your last keyboard-set speed
+- **No Setup Required**: Just use the keyboard shortcuts - navigation speed is handled automatically

+### Settings and Testing
+- Press `Ctrl+Shift+S` to view the settings modal
+- See your current keyboard-set speed
+- Use "Test Navigation Speed" to apply your saved speed to the current video
+- View information about how keyboard speed persistence works

 ### Menu Interface
 - Click on the settings gear icon in the YouTube player